CogStack/CogStack-Pipeline/docs/examples/index.md

 ### Security

 As mentioned previously, in this example, Nginx is used only as a reverse proxy service providing a simple security layer used to connect the running microservices inside the private network to the outside world.
-It implements a simple secure HTTP access to `kibana` and `elasticsearch` services running at `5601` and `9200` ports respectively.
+It implements a simple secure HTTP access to `kibana` and `elasticsearch-1` services running at `5601` and `9200` ports respectively.
 Configured with Docker Compose file, all the HTTP traffic coming to the host on the specified ports will be forwarded to the respective microservices running inside private network through Nginx.

 ### Configuration file